robert/robert.github.com/_posts/2100-01-01-kensington.md

 This looked like a handy list of all the API endpoints in the KensingtonWorks server.
 The various `/config/...` endpoints sounded useful, but the one that caught my eye was `/devices/([0-9]+)/emulatebuttonclick/([0-9]+)` on the fifth line.
 Emulating a button click sounded like a great way to do something nasty to a victim's computer.
 I didn't know what to replace those `([0-9]+)` placeholders with, but suspected that if I bought myself a mouse then I would soon find out.

-Before I shelled out £40 for a mouse I didn't actually want, I wanted to make absolutely certain that the product met my high standards of insecurity.
+Before I shelled out £40 for a mouse I didn't actually want, I wanted to make one final check that the product met my high standards of insecurity.
 I tried probing the `/config/...` endpoints that I'd seen in the `[...]/MacOS/KensingtonWorksHelper` file (see above).
 I made some `GET` requests to my local KensingtonWorks server:

 ```bash
 $ curl localhost:9090/config